jaalto/project--shell-script-performance-and-portability/README.md

   https://www.shellcheck.net.
 In Debian,
   install package "shellcheck" and see https://manpages.debian.org/testing/shellcheck/shellcheck.1.en.html
-- In Debian, to help to write portable POSIX scripts, install package "devscripts" and see https://manpages.debian.org/testing/devscripts/checkbashisms.1.en.html
+- Use `checkbasism` command to help to improve and write portable POSIX scripts.
+  In Debian, the command is available in package "devscripts".
+See https://manpages.debian.org/testing/devscripts/checkbashisms.1.en.html

 For the curious readers: